xavierholt/spud/PROPOSAL.md

    even the first message.
  - I may forgo the [recommended cryptographic algorithms][4] and instead use the [NaCl][5] library.
 I've always wanted to use it.
+ - The name is an acronym for Secure UDP.
+It's a random permutation.
+That's how you know it's secure.